scottgallant/docs.balsamiq.com/content/desktop/symbols.md

 * * *

 ## Using Symbols Across Projects

-If you want to use the same Symbol in multiple projects, you can export the Mockups code to another project, [as described here](http://support.balsamiq.com/customer/portal/articles/111730#exportjson).
+If you want to use the same Symbol in multiple projects, you can copy it to another project by dragging it from one project to another.
 You can also create a template project, described in [Using Symbols and Assets across Projects](http://support.balsamiq.com/customer/portal/articles/1634821).

 * * *